History of Grand Central Terminal: 1960s: Further proposals and court decisions

-Another controversial proposal, put forward in August 1960, called for the upper 47 ft of the 58-foot-tall Main Concourse to be converted into a three-story bowling alley.
+Another controversial proposal, put forward in August 1960, called for the upper 47 ft of the 58-foot-tall waiting room to be converted into a three-story bowling alley.
 The proposal was controversial and critics referred to it as a "desecration" of Grand Central.
 The city vetoed the proposal in January 1961.
 The New York Central and New Haven Railroads unsuccessfully challenged the decision in state and federal court.

-Although the Pan Am Building's completion averted the terminal's imminent destruction, New York Central continued to decline, and in 1968 it merged with the Pennsylvania Railroad to form the Penn Central Railroad.
+Although the Pan Am Building's completion averted the terminal's imminent destruction, the New York Central continued to decline, and in 1968 it merged with the Pennsylvania Railroad to form the Penn Central Railroad.
 The Pennsylvania Railroad had started demolishing Penn Station's original station building in 1963, and over the following years, it was replaced with the current Pennsylvania Station, above which was built Madison Square Garden.
 The demolition of Penn Station directly resulted in the creation of the New York City Landmarks Preservation Commission, which made Grand Central Terminal a designated city landmark in August 1967.

 In February 1968, six months after Grand Central Terminal was landmarked, plans were announced for a tower over the terminal, known as Grand Central Tower and designed by Marcel Breuer.
 With a proposed height of 950 ft, the tower would have stood 150 ft taller than the Pan Am Building, and its footprint would have measured 309 by 152 ft, the same size as the Main Concourse.
 The tower would have spared the Main Concourse, using the existing building's support structure and four huge trusses to cantilever over the concourse, but the southern third of the terminal would have been destroyed to make way for elevator lobbies and a taxi drop-off area.

 The plans drew huge opposition from the public and from architects.
 The most prominent criticisms came from Jacqueline Kennedy Onassis, who stated:

 In response to criticism, Penn Central modified the proposal in June 1969, decreasing the footprint of the proposed building and relocating it closer to the Pan Am Building.
 However, because of Grand Central's landmark status, the Landmarks Preservation Commission prohibited Penn Central from executing either of Breuer's two blueprints.
 The railroad sued the city, alleging a taking, and in January 1975, a judge for the New York Supreme Court invalidated the New York City landmark designation.
 Major personalities and the public held rallies to prevent the demolition of the terminal, and the New York Supreme Court's decision was overturned by an appeals court that December.
 The railroad's lawsuit against the city, Penn Central Transportation Co. v.
 New York City, was decided by the Supreme Court of the United States in 1978.
 In a 6–3 decision, the Supreme Court ruled in favor of the city, holding that New York City's Landmarks Preservation Act did not constitute a "taking" of Penn Central's property under the Fifth Amendment.
 That final ruling prevented Penn Central from constructing the proposed tower.